Back

 Product owner (PO)

 This role is to have the best idea of what the final version will look like.
-Product owners always got answers when the team had questions about the idea and the software development plan.
+Product owners always got answers when the team had questions about the concept and the software development plan.
 Who can be the most reliable product owner in an agile team?
-Sometimes clients!
+Sometimes, clients!

 Account manager

 The main responsibility of account managers is to communicate with a client and foster a long-term relationship.
-They accompany the whole process, chat with clients, give them reports and updates about software development, as well as wish happy birthdays and ask how their dog is doing.
+They accompany the whole process, chat with clients, give them reports and updates about software development, as well as wish them happy birthdays, and ask how their dog is doing.

 For the account manager, the main KPI is the client’s satisfaction.
 In some companies, a director is also an account manager to some key clients.